 Marker series.
 This marker is included in the Desert Training Center, and the E Clampus Vitus marker series.

 Location.
 33° 54.5′ N, 115° 14.882′ W. Marker is near Chuckwalla, California, in Riverside County.
 Marker is at the intersection of California Route 177 at milepost 17 and Coxcomb Monument Road, on the left when traveling north on State Route 177.
-Touch for map.
 From I-10 about 45 miles east of Indio, exit at SR-177 (Desert Center).
 Take SR-177 north 17 miles.
-The marker is about 10 miles south of the junction of State Routes 62 and 177.
+The marker is about 10 miles south of the junction of State Routes 62 Touch for map.
 Marker is in this post office area: Desert Center CA 92239, United States of America.
+Touch for directions.

 More about this marker.
 This camp is very near the Metropolitan Water Department canal.
 The troops did not siphon water without paying, as one old story goes.
 Agreements with the MWD and railroad companies were worked out before any of the camps were built.
 Electrical power was purchased from the main power lines connecting with Parker Dam.